epikodelabs/switchboard/docs/choosing-a-navigation-library.md

 **Switchboard** asks:

-> Which transition is valid from the current state?
+> From the frame the user is actually in, which visible owner can accept this transition?

 Choose the question that sounds most like your application.